jxmot/github-label-manager/README.md

 GitHub is a great tool, and I appreciate all the work that has gone into it.
 But lately I've been using *issues* on my repositories to note bugs, enhancements, etc. And I like the fact that I can use *labels*.
 However, it would have been *really nice* to make the labels global in respect to the repositories.
 For example there is a group of 4 or 5 labels that I would like to use *everywhere*.
 And getting them to each of the desired repositories is no effortless task!
 So, this is what I came up with....

+# Goals

+In addition to having a convenient tool the following goals are planned:

+* Get practical experience with a REST API.
+* Become more proficient with PHP.
+* Become more proficient with HTML, CSS, and JavaScript.
+* Create an API in PHP that insulates the client(JavaScript) from the specifics of the GitHub API.
+* Trouble shoot from end to end, from the client through the PHP API and to the GitHub API and back.
+* *TBD*

 # Overview

 This utility will provide -